LeToNode/Play2.0-CN-doc/Scalatest.md

 a full example can be found [here](https://github.com/playframework/Play20/blob/master/framework/integrationtest/test/ApplicationSpec.scala)

 # Writing Integration Test
-The other approach is to fire up a full application and run an integration test against it using [Selenium/WebDriver](http://seleniumhq.org/docs/03_webdriver.html).
-By default there are two drivers included in play's test scope: [HtmlUnitDriver](http://seleniumhq.org/docs/03_webdriver.html#htmlunit-driver) and [ChromeDriver](http://code.google.com/p/selenium/wiki/ChromeDriver).
+The other approach is to fire up a full application and run an integration test against it either using [Selenium/WebDriver](http://seleniumhq.org/docs/03_webdriver.html) or [FluentLenium](https://github.com/MathildeLemee/FluentLenium) (which is a library that's built on top of Web Driver and included in Play2.0 by default).
 Let's see an example using Htmlunit:
 ```scala
 object FunctionalSpec extends Specification {